Exclusive but still relatively accessible, you can also get VIP treatment like the "rich and famous" at these private members’ clubs in Hong Kong.

 The Soho House collective is a hub for “creative thinkers” and has dozens of properties around the world.
 The Hong Kong House is located in a 28-storey building in the heart of Sheung Wan, offering a variety of options for food and beverage (there’s dim sum!), fitness, and event spaces.
 Head to the Club Bar for live performances and karaoke nights, host a movie night at The Screen, or simply zone out on the comfy sofas in the Drawing Room.

-Tempted?
-The registration fee is $4,940 for Soho House Hong Kong’s One House membership (which grants you access to the Hong Kong House only, as opposed to all houses around the world), plus a monthly fee of around $1,560.
-You get a discount if you’re under 27, with the registration fee being $2,470 and the monthly fee being around $780.
+Soho House membership: The registration fee is $4,940 for Soho House Hong Kong’s One House membership (which grants you access to the Hong Kong House only, as opposed to all houses around the world), plus a monthly fee of around $1,560.
+If you’re an applicant under 27 years old, you’ll get a discount that lasts until you turn 30, with the registration fee being $2,470 and the monthly fee being around $780.
+Note that you’ll need recommendations from current members to apply for a membership!

 Soho House Hong Kong, 33 Des Voeux Road West, Sheung Wan, Hong Kong, p.
 5803 8888

-Situated in the heart of Central, Whale Club is a brand new private members’ club in Hong Kong for those who want a break from their constant hustle.
+Situated in the heart of Central, Whale Club is a luxurious private members’ club in Hong Kong for those who want a break from the constant hustle.
 The stylish space houses VIP rooms, a bar and gallery, and a cigar room.
-Members will be able to rest easy on plush furnitures, surrounded by classy wood panelling and art pieces.
-In addition, Whale Club presents a range of refined, Pan-Asian dishes created by Executive Chef Andre L’Herminier, inspired by seasonal ingredients in France.
+Members will be able to rest easy on plush furniture, surrounded by classy wood panelling and art pieces.
+In addition, Whale Club presents a range of refined, Pan-Asian dishes created by Executive Chef Andre L’Herminier, who’s inspired by seasonal ingredients in France.
 Pair them with exquisite wines and cocktails at the club while relaxing with your friends and fellow members.
 You can also look forward to themed events, as well as art and NFT showcases here.

 Whale Club, G/F & 1/F, 29 Lyndhurst Terrace, Central, Hong Kong, p.
 2506 0880